Want to retire to Mexico? Can’t decide where you should live?

 Capitain Flores Calle.23 no 38 entre 16 y 18, Chicxulub 97320, Mexico

 A favourite seafood restaurant in the area.
 Very clean and great staff.
-The pescado frito is reputed to be very good along with the other seafood dishes.
+The Pescado Frito is reputed to be very good along with the other seafood dishes.
 Check the winter hours before you go.

 In Chicxulub Pueblo you’ll be able to find several services such as the local market which always has a variety of fruit, vegetables, and fresh meat, the small village shops with all types of groceries, a flower market, hardware stores, the main park with the church’s village and more.
-Chicxulub Puerto is 20 kilometers north of Pueblo, sits on the Southern part of the Gulf Coast, and skirts the Port of Progreso where giant cruise ships come in once or twice a week on their way to the Caribbean-side from Florida or Texas.
+Chicxulub Puerto is 20 kilometres north of Pueblo, sits on the Southern part of the Gulf Coast, and skirts the Port of Progreso where giant cruise ships come in once or twice a week on their way to the Caribbean-side from Florida or Texas.
 Here, expatriates from the US, but mostly from Canada, have purchased most of the seafront property there.
-Essentially the difference is that Puerto is on the rim of the sea, and Pueblo is at the center of the crater than killed the dinosaurs 65 million-years-ago.
+Essentially the difference is that Puerto is on the rim of the sea, and Pueblo is at the centre of the crater than killed the dinosaurs 65 million-years-ago.

-The fruits and vegetables, and meat found here in the pueblo are usually local, and would be considered organic.
+The fruits and vegetables, and meat found here in the pueblo are usually local and would be considered organic.
 Don’t be afraid of buying raw chicken or fish from someone selling it on the side of the street.
 It is fresh, safe, and less expensive than the supermarket.
-For canned-food and sundries, Super Willy’s across the street from the palacio, or Duno-Susa in Conkal near CFE is your best option.
+For canned-food and sundries, Super Willy’s across the street from the Palacio, or Duno-Susa in Conkal near CFE is your best option.